'Merry Christmas' or 'Happy Holidays'? Why Trump may prefer the former

 "You go into a department store," Trump said at Liberty University in January.
 "When was the last time you saw 'Merry Christmas'?
 You don't see it anymore.
 They want to be politically correct."

-An analysis of four years of Twitter data — more than 400 million tweets — by NBC News with linguistic and geography researchers from the University of South Carolina and Aston University found that "Merry Christmas" usage is commonly found in areas that were key to Trump's primary and general election wins.
+An analysis of four years of Twitter data — more than 400 million tweets — by NBC News with linguistic and geography researchers from the University of South Carolina and Aston University found usage of "Merry Christmas" still common, especially in areas that were key to Trump's primary and general election wins.

 The below map shows rural areas in the South and Rust Belt still say "Merry Christmas" much more than "Happy Holidays" on Twitter.
 In many cities won by Democrats, "Happy Holidays" is said more frequently, though it is still generally said less than "Merry Christmas."